TarekRaafat/skalex/docs/documentation.md

 **Returns**: string

-> This documentation provides an overview of the `skalex` Library and its main features.
+> This documentation provides an overview of the `Skalex` Library and its main features.
 For more detailed information on each method and its usage, please refer to the code comments and examples provided in the library documentation examples section.